Gui-Lima/Tron-Minigame/README.md

 # Snake-Code
  A thread friendly snake game that teaches you how to code!
-Or doest it?
+Or does it?

  ## Learning haskell graphics
  * Install Haskell Platarform (Actually just Cabal) - https://www.haskell.org/platform/